 I make almost everything else from scratch.
 But somehow making peanut butter sounded hard to me.
 I guess I thought I’d have to crush each individual peanut for three hours with my fingernails until it turned soft and creamy.
 I’d just never looked into it before.
 Finally I watched a tutorial here.

 Um, hello Laura!
 It takes about a minute and a half!
 And you don’t even break a sweat (or a fingernail).
 Now, I’m totally addicted to making peanut butter.
 It’s one of the coolest things I’ve ever made.

 After I made it, we ate it on pancakes and it was one of the best meals I’ve ever eaten.
 I loved it!!!
 All of us loved it!
 (Except Malachi who doesn’t love peanut butter at all.)

 After about thirty seconds the nuts will all be crumbled up like this.

 Here’s what it looks like after about one minute.

 And after about a minute and a half, it starts to become butter-like and rolls itself into a ball.
-We left ours like this, but you can process it a bit more if you want it smoother.
+Continue processing until your peanut butter reaches desired consistency.

-NOW, I’m going to experiment making other nut butters and sunbutter (which is butter made from sunflower seeds if you aren’t familiar with that one).
-I’ll let you know when I get those perfected!!
+NOW, I’m going to experiment making other nut butters and sunbutter (which is butter made from sunflower seeds if you aren’t familiar with that one). *Update* You’ll find my Almond Butter tutorial here.